-- 1. Separation: A period in which a person, group or social order is stripped of the identity, social status and structure that previously limited and defined.
-What are there ways you personally experience this? ..groups you belong to? ...the FUn congregation? - 2.
+- 1. Separation: A period in which a person, group or social order is stripped of the identity, social status and structure that previously limited and defined. - 2.
 Liminal Period: A disorienting period of non-structure or anti-structure that opens up new possibilities no longer based on old hierarchies and status.
 New identities are explored, new possibilities considered.
-(The focus of this workshop.)
-Homeless FUn: new identity yet? possibilities being explored? - 3.
+(The focus of this workshop.) - 3.
 Re-assimilation: A reforming period in which the person, group or social order adopts a new status and structure more appropriately suited to a changed environment or an emerging identity.